-We also encourage our pupils to be conscientious citizens and our weekly charity programme typically raises £22,220 for good causes.
-We also expect our pupils to give their time to help others for example through our voluntary service programme, Duke of Edinburgh’s Award scheme or helping build facilities in Malawi.
+We also encourage our pupils to be conscientious citizens and our weekly charity programme typically raises over £40,000 per year for good causes.
+We also expect our pupils to give their time to help others for example through our voluntary service programme, Duke of Edinburgh’s Award scheme or helping build education facilities in Malawi.
 Many of our pupils continue to support these good causes once the formal programme has ended and for some this experience influences what they do after leaving school.

 Whilst we are doing a lot to have an impact beyond our school gates we are keen to do more.
 If you would like to know more about what we do or become involved with one of our projects please email email@example.com

 Our extensive school outreach programme sees around 2,000 pupils a year from across Leeds, West and North Yorkshire take part in high quality cross-curricular activities.
-Events include the Leeds Junior Schools Maths Challenge, our ‘Speak Up!’ poetry slam, French Day, forensic science workshops, National Space Academy masterclasses and music workshops.
+Events include maths and science workshops, physics masterclasses, arts performances and access to our higher education and careers support.
 We have an on-going partnership with Parklands Primary School and recent projects include an outdoor school mural project in collaboration with GSAL sixth form.
-Our school outreach work was recognised by our nomination for an Independent Schools Award in 2012.
+To view further projects we are involved with please click here.

 We encourage pupils to consider their place in the wider community, develop a strong sense of social responsibility and support those less fortunate than themselves.
 We are a member of the Leeds Community Foundation 100 Club which works to make a difference to the people of Leeds.
 Our sixth form students also give at least 25 hours of their time to voluntary work and each year, with support from staff, pupils select a number of local, national and global charities to support through weekly charity collections and fundraising events during the school year.

 Our facilities are available for use by community groups, charities, educational organisations and businesses.
-We have an excellent range of facilities, including a swimming pool, indoor and outdoor sports facilities, a theatre, music rooms and meeting venues, which are available for others to use.
+We have an excellent range of facilities, including a swimming pool, 3G pitch, indoor and outdoor sports facilities, a theatre, music rooms and meeting venues, which are available for others to use.
 Recent activities have included sports days for local primary schools, intensive swimming sessions for 10 year olds and hosting GCSE revision workshops for one of our partner secondary schools.

 Or, if you prefer to chat with someone please call our admissions team on 0113 229 1552